Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Computational Complexity Reduction

 \subsection{Normal Basis Arithmetic Operations}

 We also propose finite field arithmetic operations with reduced complexities, when normal basis representation is used.
 When represented by vectors, the addition and subtraction of two elements are simply component-wise addition, which is straightforward to implement.
 For characteristic-$2$ fields $\mathbb{F}_{2^m}$, inverses can be obtained efficiently by a sequence of squaring and multiplying, since $\beta^{-1}=\beta^{2^m-2} = \beta^2 \beta^4 \dotso \beta^{2^{m-1}}$ for $\beta \in \mathbb{F}_{2^m}$ \cite{Mastrovito91}.
-Since computing $[i]$th powers requires no computation, the complexity of inversion in turn relies on that of multiplication.
+Since the $[i]$-th powers require no computation, the complexity of inversion in turn depends on that of multiplication.
 Division can be implemented by a concatenation of inversion and multiplication: $\alpha/\beta=\alpha \cdot \beta^{-1}$, and hence the complexity of division also depends on that of multiplication in the end.

 There are serial and parallel architectures for normal basis finite field multipliers.
 To achieve high throughput in our decoder, we consider only parallel architectures.
 Most normal basis multipliers are based on the Massey--Omura (MO) architecture \cite{Omura86,Mastrovito91}.
-The complexity of a serial MO normal basis multiplier, $C_N$, is defined as the number of terms $a_i b_i$ in computing a bit of the product $c=ab$, where $a_i$'s and $b_i$'s are the bits of $a$ and $b$, respectively.
-It has been shown \cite{Reyhani-Masoleh02} that a parallel MO multiplier over $\mathbb{F}_{2^m}$needs $m^2$ AND gates and at most $m(C_N+m-2)/2$ XOR gates.
+The complexity of a serial MO normal basis multiplier over $\mathbb{F}_{2^m}$, $C_N$, is defined as the number of terms $a_i b_j$ in computing a bit of the product $c=ab$, where $a=\sum_{i=0}^{m-1}a_i h_i \in \mathbb{F}_{2^m}$ and $b=\sum_{j=0}^{m-1}b_j h_j \in \mathbb{F}_{2^m}$ and $(h_0,h_1,\dotsc,h_{m-1})$ is a normal basis.
+It has been shown \cite{Reyhani-Masoleh02} that a parallel MO multiplier over $\mathbb{F}_{2^m}$ needs $m^2$ AND gates and at most $m(C_N+m-2)/2$ XOR gates.
 For instance, for the fields $\mathbb{F}_{2^8}$ and $\mathbb{F}_{2^{16}}$, their $C_N$'s are minimized to 21 and 85, respectively~\cite{Mastrovito91}.
 Using a common subexpression elimination algorithm \cite{Chen09}, we significantly reduce the number of XOR gates while maintaining the same critical path delays (CPDs) of one AND plus five XOR gates and one AND plus seven XOR gates as direct implementations, respectively.
 Our results are compared to those in \cite{Mastrovito91,Reyhani-Masoleh02} in Table~\ref{tab:nb}, where we also provide the prime polynomial $P(x)$ for each field.

 The reduced gate count for normal basis multiplication is particularly important for hardware implementations of RLNC.
 This improvement is transparent to the complexity of decoders, in terms of finite field operations.
 When decoders for RLNC are realized in hardware, the reduced gate count for normal basis multiplication will be reflected in reduced area and power consumption.